 Multi-disciplinary graduates are welcomed by most companies looking for logistics staff, but a specialised degree in logistics, transport or the supply chain will certainly give candidates an edge when it comes to getting the job they really want.
 A master’s degree, in particular, will provide a solid framework for a rewarding career in logistics and should help with fast progression within the industry.

 Logistics might seem like a complicated job requiring a degree, but that isn’t always the case.
 There are plenty of entry-level roles for school leavers.
 Working in logistics will leave you with no shortage of career paths that could include consultant, analyst, engineer, a customer service position, inventory or supply chain manager.
-You could easily start in an office role and work your way up with a combination of on-the-job training, while studying for professional qualification, such as a BTEC, or as part of an apprenticeship with one of the big logistic companies.
+You could easily start in an office role and work your way up with a combination of on-the-job training, while studying for a professional qualification, such as a BTEC, or as part of an apprenticeship with one of the big logistic companies.

 For the widest range of logistics jobs all over the country, start with a visit to Zoek.